Deakin RF-Sensing: Experiments on Correlated Knowledge Distillation for Monitoring Human Postures with Radios: Correlated Knowledge Distillation Design

-Intuitively, $TKDloss$ is the feature classification loss, $SKDloss$ is the model probabilities loss, and $p_r^{\mathcal T}$ is the relevant binary classification probability of the teacher class network.
-To this end, the standard KD~\cite{hinton2015distilling} with knowledge fusion facilitates us to look at the distinct effects of TKD and SKD, highlighting the existing approaches' inadequacy in exploiting the underlying correlation and multimodal feature fusion.
+Intuitively, $TKDloss$ is the feature classification loss, $SKDloss$ is the model probabilities loss, and $p_r^{\mathcal T}$ is the relevant binary classification probability of the Teacher class network.
+To this end, the standard KD~\cite{hinton2015distilling} with knowledge fusion allows us to look at the distinct effects of TKD and SKD, highlighting the inadequacy of existing approaches~\cite{zhao2022decoupled} in exploiting the underlying correlation and multimodal feature fusion.